Symmetricc/ScalaCourse/README.md

 # ScalaCourse
-This folder hold the assignment which I solved while trying to complete the Functional Programming Principles in Scala course
+This folder hold the assignments which I solved while trying to complete the Functional Programming Principles in Scala course